If you have any queries, please contact me either by email or telephone to discuss.

 Children’s Personal Data

 Directors and employees of ProPrivacy who are bound by confidentiality agreements will process personal data on behalf of the business.

-We may use trusted third parties as data processors and service providers.
-We need to have written agreements in place with all of our data processors and, before we sign each agreement, we need to have vetted and be satisfied with the processor’s data security.
+We may use trusted service providers who could be considered data processors, sub-processors or third parties.
+We need to have written agreements in place with all of our data processors and, before we sign each agreement, we need to have vetted and be satisfied with the processor's data security.
 The agreements also need to contain specific clauses that deal with data protection.
 We require all third parties to have appropriate technical and operational security measures in place to protect your Personal Data, in line with Irish and EU laws on data protection.
 Any such organisation or individual will have access to personal information needed to perform these functions but may not use it for any other purpose.

-We use the following third party data processors and service providers in the course of our business:
+We use the following service providers in the course of our business:

 Spiral Web Hosting

 Wave Accounting (historic records)

 Marie Ford Solicitor